 As we have learned, the ketogenic diet, can help balance out your blood sugar levels.
 This is important to sustain clear mental focus.

 As well, there is some evidence the brain prefers ketone bodies versus sugar (glucose) as a fuel.
-This is the case in people with cognitive impairment, brain degeneration, and brain injuries (4, 5, 6, 7, 8, 9, 10, 11):
+This is the case in people with cognitive issues, brain degeneration, and brain injuries (4, 5, 6, 7, 8, 9, 10, 11).

 So does this mean that ketosis would help people with healthy brains as well?

 Maybe.
 Certainly there is anecdotal evidence to suggest that being in ketosis helps with mental clarity, focus, and performance.
 There isn’t any hard evidence yet.
-There is, however, evidence that ketogenic diets help improve memory in people with mild to moderate cognitive impairment rather than say full-blown Alzheimer’s.
+There is, however, evidence that ketogenic diets help improve memory in people with mild to moderate cognitive problems.
 (12, 13, 14, 15)